-The site was originally recorded during the 1994 reconnaissance (Adams Trinkley and 1994:31).
-The site was described as "a small scatter of 18th century materials in a plowed field" (site form 9/12/94). dated An agricultural pond was north of the site and appeared to have damaged the site since artifacts were observed eroding out of the wall of the pond.
-The site dimensions were estimated to be 75 feet north-south by 100 feet east-west. foot over a dark brown (10YR4/3) or dark yellowish brown (10YR4/4) loamy fine.
+The site was originally recorded during the 1994 reconnaissance (Adams and Trinkley 1994:31).
+The site was described as "a small scatter of 18th century materials in a plowed field" (site form dated 9/12/94).
+An agricultural pond was north of the site and appeared to have damaged the site since artifacts were observed eroding out of the wall of the pond.
+The site dimensions were estimated to be 75 feet north-south by 100 feet east-west.